 - Get cavities treated immediately: Cavities rarely hurt until they reach a critical stage.
 And don’t forget: a little bit of tooth decay eventually becomes a little bit more.

 See a dentist every six months: The risk of critical dental problems diminishes significantly if you’re visiting us twice a year.
 Patients that fit preventive dentistry into their budget typically enjoy fewer dental expenditures over time than those who wait for emergencies to develop.

 Are you looking for a dentist in St. Louis?
-Please call (314) 678-7876 today for an appointment with Dr. Chris Hill.
+Please call (314) 678-7876 today for an appointment with Dr. Chris Hill in Richmond Heights, MO.